ContentMine/workshop-resources/software-tutorials/ami/README.md

 ### Installation

 On the ContentMine-VM ami is already provided.
-If you want to install it locally, you have to build it from source.
+If you want to install it locally or update it on the VM, you can to build it from source.
 For this you need `git`, `maven` and `maven3`.

 ```bash
 git clone https://github.com/ContentMine/ami-plugin.git